 Did I eat more processed food (faux meat/cheese) as a result?
 No. I usually have frozen burritos, chips and a frozen pizza on hand so that was the same.
 The only addition was Field Roast’s vegan cheese which I don’t normally buy but I was pleasantly surprised with it.
 It’s actually really good!
 The pizza from Daiya however was not good…at all.
 Lesson learned: make homemade vegan pizza.

 Did I miss dairy and eggs?
 Yes.
 As a matter of fact, the first thing I did on day 6 was make scrambled eggs topped with sriracha.
 I know.
 But I ate them with vegan sausage and cheese…does that count? ;) I’m sure some of it had to with the idea of elimination that made me want it even more but I also kind of felt like my body was craving a low-carb form of protein.

 Am I becoming a full vegan?
 While I have the utmost respect and admiration for those who are able to give up animal products 100% of the time, it just isn’t the right fit for my body at this time in my life.
-I feel healthier when I have dairy yogurt (I don’t like the taste of coconut/almond milk yogurt) and the option for the occasional small amount of cheese and eggs.
-However I will continue to do my best to source my dairy and eggs from certified humane, local and pasture based farms whenever possible.
+I feel healthier when I have the occasional small amount of eggs.
+However I will continue to do my best to source my eggs from certified humane, local and pasture based farms whenever possible.